paulbadcock/ocp4_tooling/README.md

 ## NTP configuration

-When you need to set your time sources to non pool resources you can use the machine configs
+If you need to change your NTP resources from generic internet sources you can use custom machine configs.

 Filename | Usage
 ---------|------
 99-ntp-sources-master.yaml | Master config
 99-ntp-sources-worker.yaml | Worker config

+Each of these files use label selectors in the metadata to apply to either the master or worker nodes.

 In order to specify the time sources you need to take a sample chrony.conf file like below

 ```
 server 0.rhel.pool.ntp.org iburst
 server 1.rhel.pool.ntp.org iburst